 There are many methods used by energy retailers to calculate the price consumers will pay for their energy consumption.
 This makes it very difficult for you to make an accurate assessment of how different energy plans compare.

 WattPrice is a calculation of the effective price per unit that you would pay for a retail energy plan, personalised for your estimated or actual consumption and your behaviour as an energy consumer (particularly your pay on time frequency).

 WattPrice takes into account energy consumption tariffs, network connection fees, conditional discounts and financial incentives offered to provide a simple, apples-to-apples price comparison between different energy plans.

 - Pensioner and other forms of concessions.
 See our FAQ What about Pensioner and other energy concessions?

-In the Grouply energy comparison service, we use each product's calculated WattPrice to rank all the energy products, so you can easily see which product is the cheapest for your consumption level and bill payment behaviour.
+In the Grouply energy comparison service, we use each plan's calculated WattPrice to rank all the energy plans, so you can easily see which one is the cheapest for your consumption level and bill payment behaviour.

 We estimate the kWh consumption impact of your solar system based on the kW rating you provide and your household location.
 The higher your solar system rating, the greater the potential to generate your own energy, and the lower your estimated energy import requirements will be.

 WattPrice does not currently include the potential dollar value of exported energy through a Feed-in-Tariff in WattPrice.
 Your ability to sell energy generated by your solar system is dependent on the pattern of time of use consumption for your household.
 This is beyond the current scope of WattPrice, which is designed to measure the effective price per kWh for energy that you import from the grid.